Categories for the Description of Works of Art

-Categories for the Description of Works of Art (CDWA) describes the content of art databases by articulating a conceptual framework for describing and accessing information about works of art, architecture, other material culture, groups and collections of works, and related images.
+Categories for the Description of Works of Art (CDWA) is an American project now run by the J. Paul Getty Trust with the College Art Association to establish a conceptual framework for describing and accessing information about works of art, architecture, and other material culture in databases.
 The CDWA includes 532 categories and subcategories.
 A small subset of categories are considered core in that they represent the minimum information necessary to identify and describe a work.
 The CDWA includes discussions, basic guidelines for cataloging, and examples.

 Purpose

-The Categories provide a framework to which existing art information systems can be mapped and upon which new systems can be developed.
+The Categories provide a framework to which existing art information systems are mapped and upon which new systems can be developed.
 In addition, the discussions in the CDWA identify vocabulary resources and descriptive practices that will make information residing in diverse systems both more compatible and more accessible.

-The use of the CDWA framework will contribute to the integrity and longevity of data and will facilitate its inevitable migration to new systems as informational technology continues to evolve.
-Above all, it will help to give end-users consistent, reliable access to information, regardless of the system in which it resides.
+The use of the CDWA framework contributes to the integrity and longevity of data and facilitates its inevitable migration to new systems as informational technology continues to evolve.
+It also helps to give end-users consistent, reliable access to information, regardless of the system in which it resides.

-These guidelines hopefully provide a common ground for reaching agreement on what information should be included in art information systems, and what information will be shared or exchanged with other institutions or systems.
-Target users are curators, registrars, researchers, information managers, and systems vendors.
+These guidelines, in theory, provide a common ground for reaching an agreement on what information should be included in art information systems and what information will be shared or exchanged with other institutions or systems.
+The CDWA framework is targeted towards curators, registrars, researchers, information managers, and systems vendors.

 History

-The CDWA is a product of the Art Information Task Force (AITF), which encouraged dialog between art historians, art information professionals, and information providers so that together they could develop guidelines for describing works of art, architecture, groups of objects, and visual and textual surrogates.
+The CDWA was created by the Art Information Task Force (AITF), which encouraged dialog between art historians, art information professionals, and information providers so that together they could develop guidelines for describing works of art, architecture, groups of objects, and visual and textual surrogates.

 Formed in the early 1990s, the task force was made up of representatives from the communities that provide and use art information: art historians, museum curators and registrars, visual resource professionals, art librarians, information managers, and technical specialists.
 The work of the AITF was funded by the J. Paul Getty Trust, with a two-year matching grant from the National Endowment for the Humanities (NEH) to the College Art Association (CAA).

+The first edition of the document was published in 1994; editors were Murtha Baca and Patricia Harpring.
+As of 2025, the latest revised edition was published in 2024.
+The CDWA is available online on J. Paul Getty Trust website.